Lemon Smoothie

 —Cynthia

 You know those mornings where coffee just isn’t cutting it?
 We often find ourselves craving something that feels like sunshine in a glass, and this lemon smoothie recipe is the answer.
-It’s creamy, it’s zippy, and it’s just the right amount of sweet with a little surprise kick of ginger and turmeric.
+It’s cold, creamy, and bold enough to snap you fully awake.

-- Aromatic with a twist – Ginger and turmeric add depth and just enough complexity to keep things interesting.
+- Aromatic with a twist – ginger and turmeric are simple ingredients that add depth and just enough complexity to keep things interesting.

 A full recipe card, including exact ingredient amounts, appears at the bottom of this post.